 Ready to take the next step?

-Contact acasperson [at] wocumc.org (Rev. April Casperson), Director of Diversity and Inclusion, to talk through how our West Ohio Cultural Coaches can work with you and your church to move into more vital, effective, healthy leadership and ministry.
+Contact acasperson [at] wocumc.org (Rev. April Casperson), Director of Diversity and Inclusion, to talk through how our West Ohio Cultural Guides can work with you and your church to move into more vital, effective, healthy leadership and ministry.
 Options include hosting a conversation about culture, diversity, Christian identity and outreach and using the IDI as an individual, leadership team or church group.

 For additional resources, we encourage you to visit GCORR Resources website.